Buy Links – eBook

-With the life changing prospect of a yes vote from SCOTUS on the issue of same sex marriage, Riley and Jack realise they have decisions to make.
-Add in some distressing family news and the very real possibility that old secrets may resurface, and this last book in the Texas series pulls together as many threads as the boys can manage to handle.
+With the life changing prospect of a yes vote from SCOTUS on the issue of same sex marriage, Riley and Jack realize they have decisions to make.
+Add in some distressing family news and the very real possibility that old secrets may resurface, and this book in the Texas series pulls together as many threads as the boys can manage to handle.

 But through all the ups and the downs, children, family events, laughter, and tears, there is nothing as special as the forever love between these two men.

 Crystal’s Many Reviewers – 5/5 – “…Texas Wedding was the perfect way to wrap up the series, with tears and laughter and lots of love, but I won’t lie – I would happily read more about the Jack and Riley and the rest of Campbell-Hayes family.”

 Guilty Indulgence – 4/5 – “…I have said from the beginning that this series reads like an episode of Dallas in the best possible way.
 Well this final book in the Texas series could have been a whole season.
 There is just so much going on and at such a fast pace that I was done with the book before I wanted to be.”>